 Based on a single trial involving 32 participants, Traumeel S appears to show promise in the treatment of chemotherapy-induced stomatitis.

-FURTHER READING: Scientific research in Homeopathy
+References: Scientific research in Homeopathy

-Last Modified: This webpage was last updated on 02 March 2015.
+Last Modified: This webpage was last updated on 24 June 2020.